Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/16_scene_refactoring/index.md

 ### Preparing the SceneGame implementation

-The `SceneGame` class will contain all the game logic, that was previously in the `Game1` class.
-Most of the code from ``Game1` will be moved to the `SceneGame` class.
+The `SceneGame` class will implement the game logic that was previously in the `Game1` class.
+Most of the code from `Game1` will be moved into `SceneGame`.

-This will cause some trouble: some functions from other classes reference the `Game1` class in order to call functions managed a level above.
-For instance, the `Player` calls the `GameOver` function to finish the game.
-Thus, we will update all the classes that reference the `Game1` class to use the `SceneGame` class instead.
+This will cause some troubles: some functions in other classes reference `Game1` in order to call higher-level functions (for example, `Player` calls `GameOver`).
+Therefore you must update classes that reference `Game1` to use `SceneGame` instead.

 For `Player.cs`: